johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

   - dotnet-app
 ```

 These three files are fairly self-explanatory.
-It's drawing attention to the following though:
+It's worth drawing attention to the following though:

-1. We're going to use these when running locally and so we'll use Redis for our persistance.
+1. We're going to use these components when running locally and so we'll use Redis for our persistence.
 When we deploy to Azure Container Apps we'll use something more Azure specific.
 2. We're granting access in these components to our node-app (WebService) and our dotnet-app (WeatherService)
 3. We're wiring up our subscription in `subscription.yaml`- it's this that will be used to route traffic from publishing to subscription.